alexpear/alexpear.github.io/README.md

 - Death Planet Fish Tank - A simulated world of endless battle.
 A top-down view onto this world.
 WIP.

 ## How to build:
+- clone this repo
 - npm start
 - go to localhost:8080 in a browser
 - Howto test via CLI:
   - npm run test

 ## To Do:
+- Add more files in gridView/images/, and templates mentioning size in individual.js files.
+See gridWarWorldState.js's scenarios list for which templateNames need images and sizes.

+- Brainstorm how to make all BEvents compatible with WorldStates of both continuous and grid spatial models.
+Ideally everything about Coords should call out to the WorldState, so that it can return Coords with appropriate dimensions and values.

 - See TODOs in timeline.js

 - Func for Parahumans that takes a cape WNode and pretty prints it